-Microphone: Make sure you’re connected to a microphone on your computer or mobile device.
+Microphone: Make sure you connect a microphone to your computer or mobile device.
 While the built-in mic should be sufficient for most purposes, some people opt for an external microphone for reduced background noise and high-quality sound.

-Camera: Attach an HD webcam to your computer or get a handheld video camera if your goal is to make high quality, professional content.
+Webcam: Attach an HD webcam to your computer or get a handheld video camera if you want high quality, professional content.
 If you prefer to film on your phone, get a tripod to hold the device and keep the video steady.

-Encoder (optional): An encoder is a tool that converts your recording into streamable content for the web.
-You’ll need an encoder only if you’re streaming with external tools, such as professional audio and video gear (more on that later).
-Streamlabs OBS is a popular encoding software for YouTube Live that’s easy to download and use.
+Encoder (optional): An encoder converts your recording into streamable content for the web.
+You’ll need an encoder only if you stream with external tools, such as professional audio and video gear (more on that later).
+Streamlabs OBS is a popular, easy-to-download and user-friendly encoding software for YouTube Live.

 Once you have your gear, you’ll need to enable live streaming on your account.
 Follow these steps: